Grand-daughter Lena and Lilyanna Easter 2007. All of Lily's puppies have not yet arrived.

 It is our goal for each puppy to have met fifty different people before they go to their home.
 This is a lot of people and we keep track with pencil and paper to make sure that we are meeting our goal.
 Early Socialization is the most important part of a puppy's life.

 Labraoodle Puppy's Early Spay and Neuter

-We spay and neuter our pet puppies between seven and eight weeks of age.
+We spay and neuter our pet puppies at eight eight weeks of age.
 Early spaying and neutering does a great deal to prevent gender specific behaviors that we don’t wish.
 Male dogs are not likely to mark or be aggressive.
 Female dogs are not territorial.
 The International Labradoodle Association recommends early spay and neuters for pets.

 Changing Times and Changing Veterinary Technology